Democratic Debate Grows To 6 Candidates As Steyer Hits January Threshold

 The most recent polls in that first state have shown Biden, Buttigieg and Sanders fighting for first place, though a new Iowa survey by respected state pollster J. Ann Selzer for the Register and CNN is set to be released Friday at 6 p.m.
 ET.

 Warren has faded in recent weeks in polling, while Klobuchar has seen a boomlet following strong performances in the past two debates.
-And Steyer has seen a surprising surge given his spending that has dwarfed most of the field.
+And Steyer has seen a surprising surge given his spending, which has dwarfed that of most of the field.

-Former New York City Mayor Michael Bloomberg would have qualified for this debate based on polling, but he is entirely self-funding his and not accepting any donations.
-He's instead been focusing his attention on the more delegate-rich states that will vote on Super Tuesday on March 3.
+Former New York City Mayor Michael Bloomberg would have qualified for this debate based on polling, but he is entirely self-funding his campaign and not accepting any donations.
+He has instead been focusing his attention on the more delegate-rich states that will vote on Super Tuesday on March 3.